AmariahAK/wisdom-drop/README.md

 # Motivation Wisdom of the day (October 8 2025)
 > “Don’t let yesterday take up too much of today.”
 > — Will Rogers

+# Motivation / Productivity Wisdom of the day (October 9 2025)
+> "Don’t count the days, make the days count."
+> — Muhammad Ali